Integrative-Transcriptomics/MUSIAL/README.md

 #### Processing Efficiency
 - When developing MUSIAL, we took care to ensure an efficient computing and storage structure.
 However, we do not use dedicated index files, which has some limitations:
-  - We refrain from entering large eukaryotic haploid data sets (at least the possibility of processing them has not yet been tested).
+  - We refrain from using large (eukaryotic) data sets (at least the possibility of processing them has not yet been validated).

 #### Other OMICS Integration
 - MUSIAL allows to integrate nucleotide variants to the protein level (i.e., the inference of SAVs, aminoacid InDels and proteoforms).
 A corresponding integration into the RNA level is currently not possible.